Danthesage01/random-advice-app/README.md

 ---

-## **Step 7: Optional Improvements**
-- Change colours, fonts, or layouts in `style.css` to personalize the app.
-- Add animations for smoother transitions when advice updates.

----

 ### 🎉 **Congratulations!**
-You’ve built and run your own Random Advice Web Application.
-Share it with friends or use this as a stepping stone to explore more APIs and projects.
+You’ve built a Web Application that can consume a RESTful API.
+Share it with friends, or use this as a stepping stone to explore more APIs and projects.

----